mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

    with the absolute scale and divide by the sample volume.
 8. This step creates the adjustment workspaces using :ref:`SANSCreateAdjustmentWorkspaces <algm-SANSCreateAdjustmentWorkspaces>`.
    This uses the input *TransmissionWorkspace* and *DirectWorkspace* workspaces.
-Note that they are moved using :ref:`SANSMove <algm-SANSMove>` before they are used by the adjustment algorithm.
+Note that the instruments referenced in the workspace are moved using :ref:`SANSMove <algm-SANSMove>` before they are used by the adjustment algorithm.
 The outputs are a wavelength-adjustment workspace, a pixel-adjustment workspace and a wavelength-and-pixel adjustment workspace.
-Note that the creation is optional.
+Note that their creation is optional.
 9. Convert the data workspace into histogram-mode using :ref:`RebinToWorkspace <algm-RebinToWorkspace>`.
    This is only relevant for event-mode workspaces where the compatibility mode has not been used.
 Up until now the event-mode workspace could be used as an event workspace, but the momentum transfer conversion (the next step)